BasilTas/collectiveaccess-docker-starter-kit/migration.md

 This document explains how to migrate an existing CollectiveAccess installation (Providence + Pawtucket) into the Docker Starter Kit.
 It covers the IIS-style upgrade workflow, what to copy, what not to copy, how to import your database, and how to trigger CA’s built‑in upgrade process.

+If you are upgrading an existing Docker installation to a newer CA version, see upgrading.md.

 This guide is for users who already have:

 - a working CA installation